 It’s winter season – the perfect time of the year to take a deep dive into indoor activities and what could be better than indulging in Fun Winter STEM activities with kids!

-These hands-on learning activities for kids will make the best of the chilly days and keep your children from complaining about the shorter days and less sunlight hours.
+These cool hands-on 42 Winter STEM activities for kids will make the best of the winter season and keep your children from complaining about the shorter days and less sunlight hours.

 STEM stands for Science, Technology, Engineering and Math.
 It is a wonderful approach to make learning fun and practical for kids.
 But before we dive into Winter STEM Experiments & Activities, let’s take a quick look into the science behind this beautiful, crisp season.